A perfect weekend in Porto

 Rossio, Maria José Rebelo, digital print image, 2012.

-Rossio, one of Lisbon’s main plazas, is an aristocratic lady who has seen it all: prosperity, peace, poverty, and bloodshed.
-She also remembers crazy times, when bullfights were staged in the middle of the plaza.
-And that day in 1515!
-King Manuel had arranged a duel in Terreiro do Paço between an elephant and a rhinoceros.
-When the elephant saw the other beast, it broke its cage and fled to Rossio!
+Rossio, one of Lisbon’s main plazas, is an aristocratic lady who has seen it all: war and peace, prosperity and poverty.
+Bullfights were once staged in the middle of the square.
+In 1515, King Manuel arranged a duel in Terreiro do Paço between an elephant and a rhinoceros.
+At the sight of its armored opponent, the elephant panicked, broke its enclosure, and fled toward Rossio.

-She remembers the story of the statue of D. Pedro IV, King of Portugal and Emperor of Brazil.
-His daughter, D. Maria II, inaugurated a monument that remained unfinished for 14 years.
-Finally, in 1867, a high column was built and a regal statue placed on top.
-A statue of emperor Maximilian was in Lisbon in transit to Mexico, when news arrived that Maximilian had been shot.
+Even its monuments have improbable histories.
+The statue of D. Pedro IV, King of Portugal and Emperor of Brazil, was inaugurated by his daughter, D. Maria II, but the monument remained unfinished for fourteen years.
+Finally, in 1867, a tall column was erected.
+A statue of Emperor Maximilian happened to be in Lisbon in transit to Mexico when news arrived that he had been shot.
 Rumor has it that the statue was bought at a discount and used in Rossio.
 It was a fine way to save money, since all emperors look alike atop a high column.

 In search of the muses